smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * If you have not already moved it then save the Java connector for the RifServices middleware: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties* to *%CATALINA_HOME%\conf\RIFServiceStartupProperties.properties*;
 * Stop Tomcat;
-* Change directory to *%CATALINA_HOME%\webapps*; rename the .WAR files to .WAR.OLD; rename the rifServices and taxonomyServices trees to .old;
+* Change directory to *%CATALINA_HOME%\webapps*; rename the .WAR files to .WAR.OLD; rename the rifServices and taxonomyservices trees to .old;
 * Follow the instructions in
 [section 3.1 for installing the web services](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/Readme.md#311-rif-services);
-* Start tomcat, check rifServices and taxonomyServices are unpacked and check they are running in the logs;
+* Start tomcat, check rifServices and taxonomyservices are unpacked and check they are running in the logs;
 * Restart tomcat;
 * When you are satisfied with the patch remove the .old files and directories in *%CATALINA_HOME%\webapps*.